 Note: Students are responsible for keeping their course timetables conflict-free.
-Students who choose to register in two synchronous courses with overlapping lecture/tutorial/lab schedules may not necessarily be accommodated.
+Students who choose to register in two synchronous courses with overlapping lecture/tutorial/lab schedules will not be accommodated.

 Accommodations for Religious Conflicts:

 For missed term work due to a RELIGIOUS CONFLICT, please complete the following process: